smoothie/devbox/README.md

 ### TODO

+- [ ] Consider (ADR) splitting groups into devmachine, devcontroller:
+  - The machine would be the current webserver stuff (virtual machine managed via vagrant).
+  - The controller would be the host.
+So stuff like PHPStorm, browsers and so could be installed.
+- [ ] k0s: Update kubectl auth when installing k0s
+- [ ] bash completions: Add a role which lets us add bash completions and computes enabled CLI's into that one.
 - [ ] Support self-signed apache2 vhosts
 - [ ] Fix apache2, php, user permissions
     - Context: Currently we rewrite apache, php user to vagrant:vagrant.